 Supplements of D3 are useful to maintain Vitamin D levels, especially during the winter months.
 D3 is also known as cholecalciferol, not to be confused with D2, ergocalciferol.

 When it comes to herbal thyroid support, formulation matters.
 Traditionally, the delivery of herbs has been with teas or tinctures, often combining a blend of 2-3 herbs.
-With large concentrations of 2-3 herbs, these traditional delivery systems offer a relatively potent dose.
+With concentrations of 2-3 herbs, these traditional delivery systems offer a relatively potent dose.

-In more modern times, the potency of herbal supplements has declined significantly.
+In modern times, the potency of herbal supplements has declined significantly.
 You can buy over-the-counter supplements that contain a blend of 8-10 herbs, possibly in combination with vitamins and minerals, too.
-While each of the ingredients may act positively on the thyroid, cramming them all into one small capsule, limits their effectiveness.
+While each of the ingredients may act positively on the thyroid, cramming them all into a small capsule, limits their effectiveness.

 Herbs tend to work best as an extract, a mixture that contains hundreds of plant constituents.
 Modern drugs can be given in small quantities because they are single substances.
 However, herbs need to be delivered in higher doses and tend to work synergistically with other plant components.